julianladisch/folio-dependencies/README.md

+How to generate the HTML page for a maven project:

-`plugin` snippet for pom.xml to merge license names:
+Add this `plugin` snippet into the pom.xml, it merges license names:

 ```
       <plugin>